neokofg/Compact-Layer-Modules-Laravel-Architecture/README.md

 ## Introduction

-The Compact Layer Modules (CLM) architecture offers a structured approach to building large-scale applications.
+The Compact Layer Modules (CLM) architecture offers a structured approach to building applications.
 Each module contains its own controllers, requests, and related logic, allowing for clear separation of concerns and easier management of dependencies.

 ## Key Features